 Safety distances for other population groups

-EN ISO 13857 was first published in 2008 and examines the safety distances required to prevent hazard zones being reached by the upper and lower limbs.
+EN ISO 13857 examines the safety distances required to prevent hazard zones being reached by the upper and lower limbs.
 It is worth stressing that this standard makes it clear that different anthropometric data (size, length of limbs…) may apply for other populations or groups (e.g. Asian countries, Scandinavia, children) and that this could give rise to other risks.
 Application of this standard may therefore be restricted, particularly in the public domain or when exporting to other countries.

 Safety distances to prevent hazard zones being reached